BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 Let me bring up the press release from ANH, the Alliance for Natural Health.

-It says ANH challenges FDA for blocking government-backed health claims.
+It says, ANH challenges FDA for blocking government-backed health claims.

 What's this all about, Jonathan?

-Well, uh, this is crazy.
+Well, this is crazy.

-As you mentioned, you know, all the way back uh to the turn of the 20th century, the FDA has been in the business of censoring information.
+As you mentioned, you know, all the way back to the turn of the 20th century, the FDA has been in the business of censoring information.

 It's probably good to frame this properly.

-Uh the founding fathers uh meant for the federal government to have no power whatsoever over speech and press.
+The Founding Fathers meant for the federal government to have no power whatsoever over speech and press.

-And in particular, even in Blackstonian law, which they partially rejected, uh there was no basis for a prior restraint on speech.
+And in particular, even in Blackstonian law, which they partially rejected, there was no basis for a prior restraint on speech.

-You have to go to the government in the first instance, if you want to tell anybody what a nutrient does to their risk of disease, you have to first go to the government and ask for permission.
+You have to go to the government in the first instance if you want to tell anybody what a nutrient does to their risk of disease.

-Virtually nothing in science, as you know well, Mike, is conclusively true in the sense of being proven beyond any question whatsoever, which is true of almost any uh statement about anything that you could make in the world.
+Virtually nothing in science, as you know well, Mike, is conclusively true in the sense of being proven beyond any question whatsoever, which is true of almost any statement about anything that you could make in the world.

 And one of those pieces of legislation was this thing called the FDA Modernization Act.